Arjun3492/DSA/13)PatternWise/5)LinkedListInPlaceReversal/info.md

     if (!head || left == right) return head;

     // Create a dummy node to handle edge cases where left == 1
-    // Dummy node will handle edge case where reversal starts from 1(i.e. head), so dummy node will preserve pointing to the new head
-    ListNode* dummy = new ListNode(0);
+    // Dummy node helps preserve a pointer to the new head when reversal starts from the head ListNode* dummy = new ListNode(0);
     dummy->next = head;
     ListNode* prev = dummy;